benpaulsen4/project-narcissism/README.md

 ## Current App Version

-The current version is **Beta v1** At this time, the app is still incomplete.
-Beta 1 will be the first complete version of the site, which will begin with only desktop support.
+The current version is **Beta v2** At this time, the app is pretty much complete - the only remaining tasks are polish and admin related.
 The site will be published through Railway, which will provide CI/CD and hosting.

 ~~TODOs for Beta v1:~~